Katherine McNamara: Acting

 McNamara began her acting career on stage in Kansas City.
 She then participated in motion picture productions filmed in the Kansas City area, such as Matchmaker Mary in 2008 and the short film "Get Off My Porch".
 In 2010, she appeared in the 2009 Broadway revival of A Little Night Music with Catherine Zeta-Jones and Angela Lansbury.
 She began making guest appearances in television series, including Law & Order: SVU, 30 Rock, and Drop Dead Diva.
 McNamara appeared in theatrical movies such as New Year's Eve and in the Disney Channel original movie Girl vs. Monster, playing the role of Myra Santelli.
 She co-starred in the film Tom Sawyer & Huckleberry Finn, playing the role of Tom's girlfriend Becky Thatcher.
 McNamara also appeared in the independent films Contest and A Sort of Homecoming.

 She appeared on three episodes of the Disney XD series Kickin' It, in which she had a recurring role as Claire, Kim's rival, and in two episodes of the Disney Channel series Jessie, playing Bryn Brietbart, a rival to Emma Ross.
-She also appeared in an episode of the Nickelodeon series The Thundermans.
+She also appeared as Myra Santelli in Girl vs. Monster, and as Tara Campbell in an episode of the Nickelodeon series The Thundermans.
 McNamara was cast in the MTV series Happyland as Harper Munroe, a theme park photographer.
 It was announced that McNamara would playing the recurring role of Kat on the third season of The Fosters in 2015.

 On May 6, 2015, ABC Family (now Freeform) announced that McNamara would be playing the lead character Clary Fray in Shadowhunters, a television adaptation of Cassandra Clare's bestselling book series The Mortal Instruments.
 McNamara appeared in The Maze Runner film sequel, Maze Runner: The Scorch Trials, as Sonya, a co-leader of Group B. She reprised the role in the 2018 sequel, Maze Runner: The Death Cure.